 Read more about some of the pros and cons of using Airtable for your business.

 Airtable Supported Language

-The interface is currently available in English only.
-Support for other languages is coming future feature development cycles.
-Its translate app can translate the contents of any text-based field within the database, but not the Airtable app or interface.
+The Airtable interface is currently only available in English.
+Support for languages other than English is under consideration for future development.
+A translate extension can translate the contents of any text-based field, but not the Airtable app or interface itself.

 Why Choose Airtable?

-Airtable is a privately held software company based in San Francisco, CA. It was founded in 2013 by Howie Liu, Andrew Ofstad, and Emmet Nicholas.
-The company aims to give people easy-to-use but powerful software with its no-code/low-code solution, so they can build the tools that meet their needs.
-With software as a powerful tool to bring ideas to life, Airtable provides people the experience to go beyond using software, and start creating software.
+Formagrid, Inc., doing business as Airtable, is a privately held software company based in San Francisco, CA. It was founded in 2013 by Howie Liu, Andrew Ofstad, and Emmet Nicholas.
+The company aims to let people create apps with its no-code/low-code solution, so teams can build the tools that meet their needs.
+With Airtable software as a powerful tool to bring ideas to life, teams can go beyond using software and start creating software.

 Trending Project Management Software

 If you’re interested in learning more about top-rated project management software, project-management.com actively recommends the following:

 Tackle complex projects with Wrike’s award-winning project management software.
 Break projects into simple steps, assign tasks to team members, and visualize progress with Gantt charts, Kanban boards, and calendars.
 Manage resource allocation and forecasting with software that’s easy to launch.
 Automation and AI features strip away time-consuming admin tasks so you can do the best work of your life.
 Streamline your practices, align your team, and ensure you hit deadlines and stay on budget.

 Smartsheet is an online work execution platform empowering organizations of all sizes to plan, manage, automate, and report on work.
 Over 80,000 brands rely on Smartsheet for project and work management.